 - Dusty miller.
 Dusty miller, also known as ragwort, isn’t supposed to be a super tall plant.
 In most places, it can get up to about 24″ tall.
 When it starts blooming here in Ventura, though, those yellow flowers can shoot up until they’re almost as tall as I am.
 I love the tiny yellow blooms on this plant, along with its soft, green foliage.

 - Cosmos.
 Cosmos, like poppies, can grow up to 24″ tall, so they’re a great mid-height filler plant.
 I like to buy six-pack combos of pink, white, purple, and burgundy at my local Green Thumb nursery.
 The cosmos also have these beautifully spiky leaves that give an interesting texture to the garden.

 I’ve got several different varieties of dahlias growing in the garden right now.
 Right now, I’ve got good blooms from Snow Country, Cafe au Lait (which is blooming quite pink this year), and Boom Boom White Ball.
 Take a peek!

 My Claire Austin is finally blooming the creamy color I had expected when I ordered it!
 It’s been blooming very yellow because it’s young and the weather was quite chilly for a while there.

 This rose has been a real adventure.
 When it first started blooming, it was such a vivid yellow that I was convinced I had the wrong rose.
-I even reached out to the David Austin folks to confirm in.
-It turns out that nope, I had the right once, but Claire is notorious for being yellow in the early years.
+I even reached out to the David Austin folks to confirm it.
+It turns out that nope, I had the right one, but Claire is notorious for being yellow in the early years.